syncthing/docs/users/stdiscosrv.rst

 .. note::
-   If you are running an instance of syncthing on the discovery server, you must either add that instance to other nodes using a static address or bind the discovery server and syncthing instances to different IP addresses.
+   If you are running an instance of syncthing on the discovery server, you must either add that instance to other devices using a static address or bind the discovery server and syncthing instances to different IP addresses.